egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 submit a DS RR containing the public key of your `myhomelab` zone to the higher owner of `mydomain.example.com.`.

-Of course, if you own both the `mydomain` as well as `myhomelan`, then it is not a problem to make `myhomelab`
+Of course, if you own both the `mydomain` and `myhomelan`, then it is not a problem to make `myhomelab`
 DNSSEC valid, EXCEPT that you must continue to support the validating of the chain linkages toward higher zone names, as this what current DNS validators (resolvers and nameservers) do.
-As a domain owner, you must repeat the same `DS` RR delivery for each zone name until you no longer own that zone name, which is invariably always its TLD or someone else's zone (domain) name.
+As a domain owner, you must repeat the same `DS` RR delivery for each zone name until you no longer own that zone name, which is invariably, always its TLD or someone else's zone (domain) name.

 The next chain link is the DS RR of `mydomain` zone must be sent to the TLD admin of `example` zone.
-Ad naseum, but not quite ad infinitium.
+Ad nauseam, but not quite ad infinitium.

 # MyDomain, MyChoice

-Execuse the ripped-off slogan: my domain, my choice;
+Excuse the ripped-off slogan: my domain, my choice;
-it should be possible to deploy DNSSEC throughout the enteprise, small-medium businesses and home labs.
+it should be possible to deploy DNSSEC throughout the enterprise, small-medium businesses and home labs.
 But this is not happening ... for private LAN/TLD ... yet.

 The idea of continual extension of DNSSEC below your owned `mydomain.tld`